 Learn how to make and fold the easiest, laziest unpaper towels.

 If you really can’t control your consumption habits or are perhaps giving a gift to someone you’re trying to ease into the lifestyle… you can purchase a roll of “un-paper towels” which are just bits of cloth with snaps attached to mimic a roll of paper towels.
 There are also full sets with towel holders available as well.

 Tip: get color coordinated.
 Whether you make or buy, create mental lists of different tasks and have a different color rag for each task.
 Sure, they all get washed, but it’s nice knowing the blue rags are strictly for the toilet, which the orange ones are for the kitchen!

 4. Figure out your washing situation

 One of the hardest parts of using rags is figuring out what to do with them before washing.
 When we first started, we lived in an apartment where it was expensive to use the washer/dryer.
 Now we just don’t have many items to wash so we do laundry pretty infrequently.
-Here’s a few questions that need to be addressed:
+Here are a few questions that need to be addressed:

 - How will you store them?
 I’m assuming you want to save resources by not washing each rag individually as it gets dirty.
 Once the rag is too dirty to keep using, rinse it well and let it dry (preferably a quick dry in strong sun).
 Then toss it in a “dirty rag container” and seal until it’s time to wash.
 We have several different containers for the various levels of grossness.